DavidS1mi/Arithmetic-Logic-Unit/README.md

 ![Status](https://img.shields.io/badge/Status-Simulation_Verified-success.svg)

 ## Overview
-This repository contains the RTL (Register Transfer Level) design and verification of a fully custom 8-bit Arithmetic Logic Unit (ALU) and instruction data path written in SystemVerilog.
+This project contains the RTL (Register Transfer Level) design and verification of a fully custom 8-bit Arithmetic Logic Unit (ALU) and instruction data path written in SystemVerilog.

 Designed with foundational digital logic principles, this project demonstrates an understanding of low-level computer architecture, instruction decoding, and hardware verification—skills highly relevant to microprocessor design and semiconductor engineering.